kenmoini/blue-forge/README.md

 ansible-playbook example_destroy_simple_vm_ssh.yaml # to undo test of basic functions
 ```

+---

 ## Good tl;dr things to know

 1. The IBM Cloud Ansible Collection/Modules seem to be built off of and use Terraform to do most of the heavy lifting, the Python here for the Ansible modules basically acts as a bridge to Terraform.
 This seems to be a considerable bottleneck, if you're looking for performant interaction with the IBM Cloud you may want to automate via their API or CLI.
 2. IBM Cloud has a few different set of cloud offerings, some of which can be used together, some of which cannot fully.
     - There is a "Classic Infrastructure" Cloud, or the v1 IBM Cloud, based on the SoftLayer acquisition.
 It's a pretty simple cloud, not as robust as the newer cloud services but still offer a lot of powerful capabilities.
 If you're used to DigitalOcean/Linode sort of offerings, these services will seem familiar to you.
     - The newer Cloud service offerings will have things such as tagging, and managing services into Resource Groups, etc.  If you're used to AWS/Azure/GCP this will seem a bit more familiar, and includes a lot of the newer PaaS/SaaS offerings like OpenShift, Serverless, VPCs, etc.
-3. If you're here via RHPDS/OpenTLC/Project Tatooine, the IBM Cloud environment doesn't have DNS services, you'll need to deploy that to some nodes yourself and coordinate the sub-zones.
+3. If you're here via RHPDS Open Environments, the IBM Cloud environment doesn't have DNS services, you'll need to deploy that to some nodes yourself and coordinate the sub-zones.
 There are assets in the `ws-kubernetes101` role that show how do deploy the DNS nodes, glue it together with an external zone hosted at AWS Route53 or DigitalOcean, and configure the other nodes to access it via split-horizon resolution.

 ---

-## Using in Ansible Tower
+## Using Blue Forge in Ansible Tower

 You'll need to add the passlib package to your Ansible Tower virtualenv - do the following as root: